Brets0150/AD-PowerAdmin/README.md

 #
 # Features In-Depth
+## Audit for AD Security Best Practices
+This audit will look for many small security and best practices recommendations.
+Most of the tests are simple but could leave an AD server open to attack.
+Test performed include the following.

+ - Unprivileged accounts with "adminCount=1" attribute set.
+[REF-LINK](https://cybergladius.social/@CyberGladius/109649278142902592)
+ - Users and computers with non-default Primary Group IDs.
+ - Disabled accounts with Group Membership other than 'Domain Users' group.

-## Audit AD Admin account Report
+## Audit AD Admin Account Report
-This option will generate a report of all accounts with Domain Administrator rights or Enterprise Administrator rights.
+This admin audit report will generate a list of all user accounts within the domain that have group membership in highly privileged groups.
+These groups should be used as little as possible, and membership should only be given if required by a job role.
+Here is a list of the groups audited.

+ - Domain Admins
+ - Enterprise Admins
+ - Administrators
+ - Schema Admins
+ - Backup Operators
+ - Account Operators
+ - Server Operators
+ - Domain Controllers
+ - Print Operators
+ - Replicator
+ - Enterprise Key Admins
+ - Key Admins

 ## Force KRBTGT password Update
 This option will update the KRBTGT password for all domain controllers.